microsoft/appcenter/specs/2019-04/Windows-Plan.md

 - Handled exceptions for UWP apps [(#150)](https://github.com/Microsoft/appcenter/issues/150)
 - Distributing Windows apps using .appinstaller files (this will allow developers to release over the air updates) [(#52)](https://github.com/Microsoft/appcenter/issues/52)
 - Distribution, analytics and crash reporting for .NET Core 3.
 This will include Console, WinForms and WPF apps. [(#53)](https://github.com/Microsoft/appcenter/issues/53)
-- Distribution, analytics and crash reporting for WinForms
 - Build support for WPF apps [(#85)](https://github.com/Microsoft/appcenter/issues/85)

  Please give existing feature request a +1 or create a new request specifying the Windows platform to help our team better prioritize.